What's the Best Supermarket Salsa?

 Jorge Gaviria, founder and CEO of Masienda, a ground-breaking heirloom masa and masa supplies company (he’s one reason why we’re enjoying a tortilla renaissance in the US), is a fan of small-batch salsa line Sabor de Salsita.
 His favorite variety is their salsa chile morita, made with smoked jalapeños.

 Frontera creator Rick Bayless may be problematic (he’s been accused of cultural appropriation), but that doesn’t seem to get in the way of appreciation for his salsas, especially the tomatillo, which two of our experts recommended.
 Gaviria loves it because Frontera was the first brand to make a salsa with fire-roasted ingredients for the masses without compromising the quality.
 Mexican cheese expert Yescas notes that the consistency is perfect for chilaquiles with queso fresco.
+Pick this one up if you want a particularly smoky, charred flavor out of your salsa verde.
+It has medium heat, so everyone can appreciate it.

 Why would Yescas recommend both Frontera’s and Salpica’s salsa verde?
 What’s the difference?
 Salpica’s is made with hatch chiles, and the tomatillos are charred, “This salsa gives any dish that flavor that you get from making something in the grill and I love it,” Yescas tells us.
 Enjoy it with torta de papa, or torta de ejote, he suggests, or lavish on taquitos fritos de frijol or papas with Cotija cheese for DIY flautas ahogadas.